First Year Courses

 First Year Assignments

-First-year history courses (or courses at the 1000 level) are intended to expose you to a broad range of assignment types, so you can show what you’re good at and also improve some skills that you didn’t know you had.
+First-year history courses (or courses at the 1000-level) are intended to expose you to a broad range of assignment types, so you can show what you’re good at and also improve some skills that you didn’t know you had.
 The assignments will introduce you to the library resources, teach you how to do primary and secondary research, and help you with constructing and presenting an argument.

 You might begin by writing a short reaction paper, and work your way up to an eight-page formal research essay.
 You might create and present a pitch for a Broadway show called Joan of Arc!: The Musical, or dive into a postcard written during the First World War.
 You could write a book review or make a presentation to the other students in your tutorial group.